serverless/serverless/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jaws-stack/JAWS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Welcome to **JAWS V1 BETA**.
-We're still fixing many quirks.
-Please provide fixes and feedback.
+Status 9/15: The **JAWS V1 BETA** is available HOWEVER we will be making breaking changes on 9/15 and 9/16.
+We’ve decided to specify each project’s lambda functions within the CloudFormation templates generated for each stage and region.
+The lambda functions will now be uploaded to S3 and deployed via Cloudformation.
+Also, we will be creating an S3 bucket for each stage and region which will store ENV vars and lambda functions.
+The goal is to increase CloudFormation support and have ALL project resources, completely replicated across stage and region.
 If you want to help, please view the **[JAWS V1 Google Document](https://docs.google.com/document/d/1SeTgtsQc620vcwgGMZ4F2yuWVf-A3JmpTn1VT8pKYsA/edit#)**.
+But you might want to hold of Pull Requests until after 9/16.

 * **[Join the JAWS Email List](http://eepurl.com/bvz5Nj)**